hyper-expanse/dotfiles/debian/personal-desktop.md

 * KUT 1 - News/Talk
 * KUT 2 - Music
 * Thistle Radio - Celtic Music - [Online Stream Information](http://somafm.com/thistle/)

+## Integrated Development Environment

+[Visual Studio Code](https://code.visualstudio.com/), Microsoft's free and open source code editor, is a solid tool, though simple compared to more feature rich IDE platforms, for writing, organizing, testing, and debugging software.

+To install Visual Studio Code, navigate to the [Visual Studio Code download page](https://code.visualstudio.com/Download), and download the appropriate Debian package for your architecture.

+Next, open a command line window, navigate into the folder containing the downloaded package, and run the following command, replacing `[FILE NAME]` with the name of the file you downloaded:
+* `sudo dpkg --install [FILE NAME]`

+Visual Studio Code's package will automatically add its own package repository to your system's list of repositories.
+That will ensure future updates of your system will get the latest version of Visual Studio Code.